Tungabhadra River

-The Tungabhadra River (/kn/) starts and flows through the state of Karnataka, India, for most of its course, then through Andhra Pradesh where it ultimately joins the Krishna River near Murvakonda.
+The Tungabhadra River (/kn/) starts and flows through the Karnataka, India, for most of its course, then through the borders of Telangana and Andhra Pradesh where it ultimately joins the Krishna River near Gudimalla and Murvakonda villages.

-The Tungabhadra derives its name from two streams, the Tunga, about 147 km long, and the Bhadra, about 178 km long, which rise in the Western Ghats (Sahyadri mountains).
+The Tungabhadra derives its name from two streams, the Tunga, about 147 km long, and the Bhadra, about 178 km long, which rise in the Western Ghats.
 The river after the confluence of the two streams in Koodali near Shimoga runs for about 531 km till it joins the river Krishna at Sangamaleshwaram in Andhra Pradesh.
-It runs for 382 km in Karnataka, forms the boundary between Karnataka and Andhra Pradesh for 58 km and further runs for the next 91 km in Andhra Pradesh.
+It runs for 382 km in Karnataka, forms the boundary between Karnataka and Telangana for 58 km and further runs for the next 91 km in Andhra Pradesh.
 The total catchment area of the river is 69,552 km2 up to its confluence with the Krishna and it is 28,177 km2 up to Tungabhadra Dam.
 It is influenced chiefly by the South-West monsoon.
 It is a perennial river, but the summer flows dwindle to as low as 2.83 to 1.42 cumec (100 to 50 cusec).